omarsysm-SoftWare/carbon-policy-project/README.md

 # Carbon Policy Project

-Simple, senior-quality **prototype policy** showing how to structure inputs (JSON Schema), implement calculations (JavaScript **and** Excel), and present a clean UI.

-> Numbers are illustrative only.
-Replace factors with the target program's official values if provided.
+This project was built by **Omar Alzoubi** as a simple prototype for digitizing environmental policies.
+It shows how data can be structured, calculated, and tested using basic tools.

 ## Files
-- `index.html` – minimal UI to collect inputs and show results.
+- `index.html` – simple form to enter data.
-- `style.css` – small, readable styling.
+- `style.css` – basic design.
-- `script.js` – pure JS: validation, calculation, and JSON export.
+- `script.js` – JavaScript logic for calculations.
-- `schema.json` – JSON Schema (Draft-07) for inputs.
+- `schema.json` – JSON schema for the data.
-- `policy-calculations.xlsx` – Excel equivalent with formulas.
+- `policy-calculations.xlsx` – Excel version of the calculations.
-- `sample-payload.json` – example payload exported by the UI.
+- `sample-payload.json` – example data.

+## Formula

 ## Calculation
 ```